foliovision/thoughtful-comments/readme.txt

 4. Admin screen settings.

 == Changelog ==

+= 0.2.9 =
+* fixed frontend moderation for editor and author roles

 = 0.2.8 =
 * fix for broken "Trash and Ban IP" in wp-admin